 - Place the riced potatoes on a large work surface.
 Once potatoes are fairly cool, sprinkle with the salt, the flour, and drizzle the egg.

 - Fold the mixture together with a bench scraper to incorporate the flour into the potatoes.
-Form a rough mass.
+Form a rough mass by kneading for 30-45 seconds, but don't overdo it.
 If too wet use a bit more extra flour, working hard to use no more flour than necessary.

 - Once a cohesive ball has been formed place it to the side.
 Clean the work surface completely and sprinkle flour onto the work surface.